dcos/examples/1.8/gitlab/README.md

 ## Setting up the Repository

 1. Let's start by creating a new project in GitLab.
 Our application is going to use a simple customised Nginx container serving an HTML page.
-First, create a new project called gitlab-demo.
+First, create a new project called gitLab-demo.
 For simplicity, we chose "Public" visibility.

 ![New GitLab Project](img/new-project.png)